HelpBot Assistant

 Syncfusion® Vue Chart component packages are available at npmjs.com.
 To use Syncfusion® Vue components in the project, install the corresponding npm package.

 This article uses the Vue Chart component as an example.
-To use the Vue Chart component in the project, the @syncfusion/ej2-vue-charts package needs to be installed using the following command:
+To use the Vue Chart component in the project, install the @syncfusion/ej2-vue-charts package using:

 Add the Syncfusion® Vue component

-1. First, add the setup attribute to the script tag to indicate that Vue will be using the Composition API.
-And import the Chart component in the script section of the src/app.vue file.
+1. First, add the setup attribute to the script tag to indicate that Vue will be using the Composition API, and import the Chart component in the script section of src/app.vue.

 <script setup>